mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 - This stored procedure accepts a table name as a parameter.
 - It selects the necessary columns (product_id,product_name and brand_id) from the parameter table.
 - The procedure checks whether each product_id from the temporary table exists in the product table.
 Only non-existing product_id in the product table will be inserted.
-- If a product_id already exists, the procedure updates the corresponding record in the product table to reflect any changes in the product table.
+- If a product_id already exists, the procedure updates the corresponding record in the product table to reflect any changes in the product name and brand_id.
-- Transactions are used to ensure atomicity, meaning that if any error occurs, all operations are rolled back to avoid partial updates.
+- BEGIN TRANSaCTION ...
+COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
 - The procedure uses a BEGIN TRY...
 BEGIN CATCH block to handle potential errors.
-If an error occurs during the insert or update process, the transaction is rolled back to maintain data integrity.
+If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
-- After the rollback, the THROW statement will raises the error, allowing it to be detected and make the error handling possible.
+- After the ROLLBACK, the THROW statement will raises the error, allowing it to be detected and make the error handling possible.

 ```sql
 CREATE OR ALTER PROCEDURE insertupdateProduct